 While I had been a longtime member of BEC and the Sierra Club, my interest in the local environment accelerated after I retired from CSU-Chico, in 2000.
 I became Chair and, now, am Conservation Chair of the Sierra Club's Yahi Group.
 I learned much about how local politics, activist efforts, and organizational constraints interact with the environment, e.g., Bidwell Park, mining, air quality, zoning/ development pressures, and forestry.
 Recent special interests of mine in sustainability and water issues brought BEC's needs and special attributes into sharper focus.
 I hope to continue furthering BEC's outspoken and intelligent advocacy for our environment.
 (Grace was appointed to the BEC Board in fall 2011 and was elected in summer 2012.)

-Sharon has been actively involved in local civic organizations since graduating from CSU Chico in 1983.
-Her early market research for north valley real estate developers led to her strong interest in architecture and solid understanding of land-use issues, environmental planning and resource conservation.
-As such, Sharon's first foray into public service was a 4-yr appointment to Chico's Architectural Review Board, followed by long-term service on the Boards of (Sacramento) River Partners, the Northern California Regional Land Trust, and the League of Women Voters.
-Most recently Sharon served as Secretary on the Board of Big Chico Creek Watershed Alliance, which has subsequently merged with BEC in order to form our countywide Watershed Education program.
+I been very active in north valley environmental and civic organizations since graduating from CSU Chico in 1983.
+An early interest in land-use planning led to a 4-yr appointment to Chico's Architectural Review Board, followed by long-term service on the Boards of River Partners, the Northern California Regional Land Trust, and the League of Women Voters.
+Most recently I served on the Board of Big Chico Creek Watershed Alliance which subsequently merged with BEC to form a countywide watershed education and advocacy program.
+(Sharon was appointed to the BEC board in November 2013 and was elected in June 2014.

 Interested in serving on the BEC Board?